tanjera/screeps/to.do.md

 # Implemented, Needs Debugging/Testing

-- Sites.Combat: use_boosts

 # Implementing...
+- log.boosts...

+# To Implement
 - Observer -> adjust threat_level

 - Center sector mining
 	- Create Roles.Dredger: each one claim a source in the room (by memory, in sites.mining)
 	- Copy o4kapuk's behavior; burrow, if a source keeper, keep at distance, attack ranged, heal through

-# To Implement
-- Memory refactor
-	- Memory.sites.colonies?
-	- Memory.sites.colonies.defense (for is_safe, threat_level, target_attack, target_heal, etc.)

 - Industry
-	- log.labs show active boosts?
-Or add a log.boosts...

 	- Set of 6 labs (RCL 7) not defining supply1 and supply2 accessible to all labs
 	- Needs to define central labs as supply to reach all reactors